csala/mdformat-pyproject/tests/pre-commit-test.md

 This repository contains 2 separate configuration files with contradictory settings:

-1. The `.mdformat.toml`, which should be used by default by `mdformat`, and which defines a `wrap` length of 80 and sets `number` to `false`, meaning that numbered lists would be written starting with `1.` on all the rows.
+1. The `tests/mdformat_toml/.mdformat.toml`, which defines a `wrap` length of 80 and sets `number` to `false`, meaning that numbered lists would be written starting with `1.` on all the rows.
 2. The `pyproject.toml`, which should be used after the `mdformat-pyproject` plugin is installed, and which defines wrap length of 99 and sets `number` to `true`, meaning that numbered lists would be written starting with consecutive numbers.